Lauren Arikan: Social issues

-Arikan opposed legislation that would ban threats made against health officials and hospital workers, saying that she received death threats during her first session in the General Assembly but "nothing ever came of it" after reporting it to law enforcement.
+During the 2022 legislative session, Arikan opposed legislation that would ban threats made against health officials and hospital workers, saying that she received death threats during her first session in the General Assembly but "nothing ever came of it" after reporting it to law enforcement.

+In February 2025, Arikan opposed a bill to repeal the prohibition of selling condoms in public school vending machines, saying that the bill is "the kind of stuff that makes swing states go red" and questioning why the bill would allow such vending machines to be installed in preschools.